You might already know that a keto diet is one of the most effective ways to regulate, lose, and maintain weight and improve overall health.

 Struggling to Stay in Ketosis?
 Here are Some Common Mistakes

-Let’s look at what you could change if you’re finding it tricky to stay in ketosis.
+Let’s look at what you could change if you find it tricky to stay in ketosis.

 1. Not Enough Fat

 If you’re new to the keto lifestyle, increasing your fat intake can feel unnatural and proves one of the most challenging things people struggle to get their heads around.
-After all, your aim is to lose weight in many cases, so the thought of consuming high-fat foods might seem counterproductive.
+After all, you aim to lose weight in many cases, so consuming high-fat foods might seem counterproductive.

 Healthy fats are beneficial in a keto diet, so trying to stay in ketosis means your fat intake needs to remain consistent.
 Healthy oils, like olive oil, and eating meat and seafood with a high-fat content will help you stay in that keto state.